kmgowda/SBK/README.md

 1. Import the project directory into IntelliJ IDE.
 It will automatically detect the gradle project and import things correctly.
 2. Enable `Annotation Processing` by going to `Build, Execution, Deployment` -> `Compiler` > `Annotation Processors` and checking 'Enable annotation processing'.
 3. Install the `Lombok Plugin`.
 This can be found in `Preferences` -> `Plugins`.
 Restart your IDE.
-4. Pravega should now compile properly.
+4. SBK should now compile properly.

 For eclipse, you can generate eclipse project files by running `./gradlew eclipse`.